Real-Time Audio Visualization Engine - "audio_vis"

 TL;DR

-- Configurable FFT pipeline with 6 interpolation and 3 collation strategies for log-frequency output
+• 6 interpolation and 3 collation strategies for log-frequency output to abstract out most FFT work for users

-- Hot-reload of shaders and config files with on-screen error display
+• Hot-reload of shaders, config files, textures, and fonts with on-screen error display

 Introduction